Arcidev/Card-Game/README.md

   <b>Windows (Automated for MS Visual Studio 15):</b>

     Server:
-      Copy DLL files from directory Server/DLL to directory where you have built executable (by default Server/Build/RealeaseOrDebug)
-      Copy directory Server/Database to directory above an executable (by default Server/Build)
+      Copy DLL files from directory Server/DLL to directory where you have built executable Copy directory Server/Database to directory where you have built executable
     Client:
-      Copy directory Client/Assets to directory where you have built an executable (by default Client/Build/RealeaseOrDebug)
+      Copy directory Client/Assets to directory where you have built an executable
   <b>UNIX-like systems:</b>

     Server:
-      Build application via script BUILD or BUILD_REALEASE Copy directory Server/Database to directory above an executable (by default Server)
+      Build application via script BUILD or BUILD_REALEASE Copy directory Server/Database to directory where you have built executable
     Client:
       Not officially supported yet